 People can always recognize authenticity, because it’s the only content they can relate to.

 Don’t underestimate your audience – they know when posts are curated with care and when they’re posted just for the likes.
 Seriously.
 To be completely honest, anyone can use hashtags and incorporate social media marketing tactics into their account – maybe some of this will gain you visibility amongst a crowd, but posting meaningful content will help you stand out in one.
-So the next time you feel pressured by the numbers, remember to hone in on your niche and believe in the idea that the people who can appreciate your content are also the same people who will follow and support your growth.
+So the next time you feel pressured by the numbers, remember to find your niche and believe the people who can appreciate your content are also the same people who will follow and support your growth.

 What methods have you used to grow your own account?